 A better option is to set up a download URL, because this will allow us to configure automatic updating of the database files.
-First, make a note of the proteome ID for this strain - 59680
+First, make a note of the proteome ID for this strain -59680.

 In Database Manager, choose Create new.
-Enter a suitable name and select the uniprot proteome predefined definition as a template.
+Enter a suitable name.